telafifi/CommercialPropertyFinanceScreening/README.md

 ﻿# Commercial Property Financing Application Screening Tool

-The team developed a commercial property financing screening application for use by banks/lenders to evaluate the risks involved with a loan and calculate the interest rate on loans.
+This is a commercial property financing screening application for use by banks/lenders to evaluate the risks involved with a loan and calculate the interest rate on loans.
 This tool will extracts public data such as US Treasury Bond yield, US population by city/town and capitalization rate by property type.
 These data will then be combined with loan specific information such as loan amount, location and Debt Service Coverage ratio (DSCR)